Our Services

 Pelvic Floor Disfunction (PFD) is a common syndrome that typically develops as a result of various circumstances or triggers.
 PFD is a large umbrella term that encompasses a broad range of clinical scenarios, including incontinence (both urinary and bowel), overactive bladder, pelvic organ prolapse, and sexual disorders.
 Emotional triggers are commonly associated with an increase in pelvic pain symptoms.

-At Lighthouse physical therapy we utilize evidence-based treatments to restore your pelvic health and eliminate your symptoms!
+At Lighthouse Physical Therapy, we utilize evidence-based treatments to restore your pelvic health and eliminate your symptoms, along with other services such as Massage Therapy and Blood Flow Restriction Therapy.
 Our practitioners will assess each patient’s individual symptoms to design a unique treatment plan for each patient.
 Our office utilizes biofeedback, pelvic floor stimulation and muscle energy techniques to correct pelvic floor asymmetry and improve pelvic girdle stability.

 Stop telling yourself that your pain/symptoms are normal!
 Schedule and appointment and let us restore your pelvic health!